eProsima/Fast-DDS-docs/docs/fastdds/statistics/dds_layer/topic_names.rst

 The ``_fastdds_statistics_network_latency`` statistics topic collects data related with the network latency (expressed in *ns*) between any two communicating locators.
 This measurement provides information about the transport layer latency.
-The measured latency corresponds to the time spent between the message being written in the |RTPSMessageGroup| until the message being received in the |MessageReceiver|.
+The measured latency corresponds to the time spent between the message being written until the message being received in the |MessageReceiver|.

 .. important::
     In the case of :ref:`transport_tcp_tcp`, the reported latency also includes the time spent on the datagram's CRC